When your sewing machine keeps jamming while stitching, common reasons are feed dog, bobbin thread & presser foot. Read the article for detail.

 Other Reasons For Sewing Machines Jamming

-Besides having such technical issues following are the reasons which your machine can cause you occasional jamming?
+Besides having such technical issues following are the reasons why your machine can cause you occasional jamming.

 1. Skipping Of Stitches Causes Machine Jamming

-This happens when you are using inappropriate needle type.
-Needles are of unlimited types and design to meet the variety of fabrics.
+This happens when you are using an inappropriate needle type.
+Needles are of unlimited types and designs to meet the variety of fabrics.
 If the fabric you are stitching is knitted, it’s better to use a ballpoint needle.